OrbitalT/DiscordBot-RasaX/README.md

 # Why not Python?
 I wanted to jump off a bridge after looking at the documentation, i'm not made for python.

-# Goals / Features / Dreams I hav
+# Goals / Features / Dreams I have
 - [ ] Bot Framework (Command Handler) - v1
 - [ ] Auto Restart - v2
 - [ ] Auto Updates -v2